 The buildings are oriented to provide optimum shade and reduce cooling loads, and shaded colonnades reap the benefits of exposed thermal mass.
 Photovoltaic installations on every roof are combined with carefully positioned photovoltaic panels to shade streets and buildings.
 Cooling air currents are channeled through the public spaces using a contemporary interpretation of the regionís traditional wind towers.
 The public spaces are further cooled by green landscaping and water to provide evaporative cooling.

-The laboratories and residential accommodation include a variety of social spaces: a gymnasium, canteen, café, knowledge centre, meeting places, and landscaped areas that provide more public space.
+The laboratories and residential accommodations include a variety of social spaces: a gymnasium, canteen, café, knowledge center, meeting places, and landscaped areas that provide more public space.
 On-campus and off-campus housing is available.